Types of Security Vulnerabilities

 As a general rule, you should check all input received by your program to make sure that the data is reasonable.

 For example, a graphics file can reasonably contain an image that is 200 by 300 pixels, but cannot reasonably contain an image that is 200 by -1 pixels.
-Nothing prevents a file from claiming to contain such an image, however (apart from convention and common sense).
+Nothing prevents a file from claiming to contain such an image, however.
 A naive program attempting to read such a file would attempt to allocate a buffer of an incorrect size, leading to the potential for a heap overflow attack or other problem.
 For this reason, you must check your input data carefully.
 This process is commonly known as input validation or sanity checking.

 Any input received by your program from an untrusted source is a potential target for attack.
 (In this context, an ordinary user is an untrusted source.)
 Examples of input from an untrusted source include (but are not restricted to):